butlerx/wetty/docs/atoz.md

 nano ~/.config/wetty/config.json
 ```

 Here is the template `config.json` you need to use.
-Ple

 **Note:** All option that you do not want to use can be commented out using `//`.
 For example `// title: 'Terminal', // Page title` will comment out this line and it will be ignored.